jenwin/Fraud-Risk-Analysis-Visualization/README.md

 | `isFraud`          | Indicates if the transaction is fraudulent (1) or not fraudulent (0)                            |
 | `isFlaggedFraud`   | Indicates if the transaction was flagged as fraudulent (1) or not fraudulent (0) by the system  |

+Important Note: Transactions identified as fraudulent are cancelled in this dataset.
+This means the balance columns (`oldbalanceOrg`, `newbalanceOrig`, `oldbalanceDest`, `newbalanceDest`) do not reflect actual account changes for fraudulent transactions.

 ## Approach

 ### Tools & Technologies Used